 Neolithic Cyprus.: 9000- 3800 BC

 Cyprus is on the techtonic plate boundary between Africa and Europe, and was upthrust from the sea bed about 12 million years ago.
-Most of the rocks are limestone, from the sea bed, but the modest size Troodos mountains, ringed by copper-bearing pillow lavas, were part of the earth’s mantle For most of its history the island was covered in forest and was sparsely inhabited.
+Most of the superficial rocks are limestone, from the sea bed, but the modest size Troodos mountains, ringed by copper-bearing pillow lavas, were originally part of the earth’s mantle For most of its history the island was covered in forest and was sparsely inhabited.

 Human settlement came relatively late.
 Burnt bones of birds, fish and pigmy hippopotomi, and later tools, have been found by Acrotiri coastal caves, spanning from 10800 to 9800 BC.
 However these people may have been visitors and the oldest known Cypriot settlements were Neolithic I, from c.
 8700 – 6000 BC.
 Society seems to have been broadly egalitarian.
 Small, stone images sometimes combining phallic and female elements suggest a magical concern with fertility.
 They had round, mud brick houses with stone foundations and burnt lime floors and stone pots and tools, since they had not discovered the art of making ceramics.
 They also dug the oldest known water wells in the world.
 There were already pigs and birds, but they introduced dogs, sheep, and ibex (goats) to Cyprus and possibly a few cattle, which remained wild and later died out.
 They also introduced and hunted fallow deer and boars and grew cereals and pulses.
 Average age at death was about 34.
 Graves are found under the floors of houses, one from 7500BC included the owner’s cat (the oldest known domestic cat: well before the Egyptians).
 Weaving is attested by the presence of spindlewhorls and garments were probably of wool.
 They were fastened with bone pins, and sewn with needles.
 Personal ornament is represented by stone beads, pendants and bracelets; and necklaces of dentalia shells, carnelian and greyish-green pikrite.
 Bone was used for handles of stone tools, for awls, pins and needles.
 Maces of polished stone were used as weapons.